Mamo1031/ARP/assignment1_new/README.md

    - The component uses semaphores to synchronize process execution, ensuring that each process starts in the correct order.
    - Logs errors to debug.log and errors.log and exits gracefully if any errors occur during file or pipe creation, process launching, or execution.

-   - PRIMITIVE:
+   - PRIMITIVES:
       - fork() is used to create new processes;
-      - IPC is hanfled using pipes;
+      - IPC is handled using pipes;
       - Semaphores are used to synchronize the process with sem_open(), sem_wait(), and sem_close();
       - fopen(), fclose(), and fread() are used to handle file input/output operations for configuration and logs;
       - wait() is used to wait for child processes to terminate;